andrewchungxam/2019MiddlewareBotTemplate/README.md

 This projects extends the MiddlewareBot; it adds the ability to maintain user and conversation state by adding elements from [this project](https://github.com/microsoft/BotBuilder-Samples/tree/master/samples/csharp_dotnetcore/45.state-management) from the official samples.

-In the EchoBot file, you'll see that we've listed 3 different Methods to store the data.

-It also has been summarized in Method 1, Method 2, and Method 3.
+In the EchoBot file, you'll see that we've listed 3 different Methods to store the data - they are listed as Method 1, Method 2, and Method 3.

 Through these interactions, we'll see how Middleware interacts with your bot, interacts with each other (when there is multiple parts to your Middleware), and saves state, and finally, how you can fine-tune your Middleware to only act in certain instances.